 The steady stream of information and content, and the increasing ease with which to access them, are constantly raising the stakes for content marketing.
 But now, it isn't enough for customers to simply sit back and passively accept whatever’s thrown their way.

 They not only seek information out, but are actively vested in whatever they put their time and resources into.
-Customer now demand engagement.
+Customers now demand engagement.

 This stronger, more discerning consumer continues to be the driving force behind a change in the way brands approach customer relationships.
 So how can your brand strengthen engagement?
 Here are a couple ways.